 A cesspool is essentially an underground thank that collects wastewater from your home.
 A lid allows access to the tank.
 Exposing the tank lid is the first step in the pumping process; if it’s not exposed, pumping can’t ensue.

 Some companies that provide cesspool service East Hampton will require you to expose the lid prior to their arrive, and some will uncover the lid for you (though there may be an extra fee for this service.)

 Once the access lid is exposed, the long island cesspool maintenance will open it.
 When the lid is opened, the cesspool and the waste water that it contains can be accessed and pumped.
 It’s important to note that opening a cesspool id isn’t always an easy task.
 Depending on the age and the condition of the lid, as well as the condition of the soil that surrounds it, excessive force may be needed to remove the lid.
 If that is the case, there is a chance that the lid could be damaged; it could become cracked, for example.
 Most cesspool pumpers do bring replacement lids with them, but you might have to pay an additional fee to have one installed.

 Cesspool pumping trucks are outfitted with long, heavy-duty, industrial hoses.
 During pumping, one end of the hose is placed into the cesspool’s access hole, while the other end remains attached to the pump.
 Once the hose is turned on, both liquid and solid waste is pulled out of the cesspool and is transported to the pump truck.

 The Cesspool Tank is Cleaned

 After the tank has been pumped, it will be rinsed with water.
-This helps to dislodge any waste that may be stuck to the walls or bottom of the tank.
-After the tank is rinsed, it will be pumped again, removing the water that was used to rinse it, as well as any other waste that was removed.
+This helps to dislodge any waste or that may be stuck to the walls or bottom of the tank.
+After the tank is rinsed, it will be pumped again, removing the water that was used to rinse it, as well as any other junk that was removed.

 The Tank is Inspected